Of all the factors it takes to grow a successful cannabis plant, lighting is definitely the most important one.

 |2ft x 3ft||300w|

 |4ft x 5ft||1000w|

+You’ll also have to take note of what type of bulb you’re using, because cfl bulbs for growing weed will be slightly different.
 Although wattage is an important consideration when growing weed, there is another measurement you should understand before choosing your grow light…

 PAR, which stands for Photosynthetic Active Radiation, is a scientific term for the light wavelengths that your plant actually uses to grow (photosynthesis)

 Where wattage tells us how strong the light is, PAR gives us an accurate measure of how much edible light your plant is getting.